hyeonguklim/aPCE/README.md

-# Arbitrary polynomial chaso expansion (aPCE)
+# Arbitrary polynomial chaos expansion (aPCE)

+## `examples`
-'examples' contains the Ishigami function.
+This folder contains example functions for the use of aPCE: the Ishigami function.

+## `subfunctions`
+This folder contain the subfunctions needed for aPCE